absalomedia/nodemailer-courier-transport/README.md

 ## Overrides

-The ability to override email base settings, whilst not having the fine grain control of provide based overrides, has been implemented.
+The ability to override email base settings, whilst not having the fine grain control of provider based overrides, has been implemented.

 These overrides cover: